 Our independence, our republic, our national identity and our commitment to the high ideals that form the basis of our political order are not simply the consequences of the Revolution, to be embalmed in our history books.
-They are living legacies of the Revolution, more important now, as we face the challenges of a world demanding change, than ever before.
-Without understanding them, we find our history incomprehensible, our present confused and our future dark.
-Understanding them, we recognize our common origins, appreciate our present challenges and can advocate successfully for the revolutionary ideals that are the only foundation for the future happiness of the world.
+They are living legacies of the Revolution, more important now as we face the challenges of the modern world than ever before.
+Without understanding them, we find our history incomprehensible, our present confused, and our future dark.
+Understanding them, we recognize our common origins, appreciate our present challenges, and can advocate successfully for the Revolutionary ideals that are the only foundation for the future happiness of the world.

 Above: Detail of Liberty by an unidentified American artist, ca. 1800-1820, National Gallery of Art.